apigee/apijam/Labs/Appendix/Encrypted Key Value Maps/README.md

 # Use case

-Many Cloud services are secured with Identity and Access Management (IAM), which provides access control through a combination of policies, roles, and groups that are applied to users and services.
+Many Cloud services are secured with Identity and Access Management (IAM), which provides access control through a combination of policies, roles and groups that are applied to users and services.

-When you make API calls to IAM-protected services, IAM requires the Access Key and Secret Access Key of a user registered in your AWS account.
+When you make API calls to IAM-protected services, IAM requires the Access Key and Secret Access Key of a registered user.
 Keeping the keys secure is paramount, yet they need to be provided on API calls from Edge to your Cloud.

 # How can Apigee Edge help?